 - Standard – Traditional, old-fashioned tulips available in many forms and shades, either single or bi-colors.
 Standard tulips are easy to find and relatively inexpensive.

 - Fringed – As the name suggests, fringed tulips display a fine fringe that gives the blooms a soft, frilly appearance.
-Colors include pink, red, violet, yellow and white, with the fringe often contrasting to the bloom.
+Colors include pink, red, violet, yellow, and white, with the fringe often contrasting with the bloom.

-- Fosteriana – This early bloomer displays huge blooms measuring up to 8 inches across, with short, sturdy stems that top out at about 10 inches.
+- Fosteriana – The early blooming fosteriana tulip displays huge blooms measuring up to 8 inches (20.5 cm.) across, with short, sturdy stems that top out at about 10 inches (25.5 cm.).

-- Triumph – A cold-hardy, sturdy-stemmed variety available in a wide variety of solid and bicolors.
+- Triumph – A cold-hardy, sturdy-stemmed variety, triumph tulip is available in a wide variety of solid and bi-colors.

-- Darwin hybrids – Tall tulips in spectacular colors, mostly in the reddish-orange to red range.
-Varieties also include pink, white and yellow.
+- Darwin hybrids – Tall Darwin hybrid tulips in spectacular colors, mostly in the reddish-orange to red range.
+Varieties also include pink, white, and yellow.

 - Viridiflora – Also known as green tulips, this variety is distinctive for its various colors, all marked with green.
 For example, yellow tulips with green stripes, creamy white with bluish-green mottling, or pale colors with feathery green markings.

-- Greigii – A midseason bloomer with big, colorful blooms streaked and spotted with maroon or brownish markings.
+- Greigii – A midseason bloomer greigii has big, colorful blooms streaked and spotted with maroon or brownish markings.

 - Double – This variety is also known as peony tulip for its short stems and lush, multi-layered blooms.

 - Lily flowering – An elegant, late-spring bloomer with long, pointy petals that arch outward at the tips.
-Available in a variety of colors, including white, magenta, red, pink and yellow, often with contrasting edges.
+Lily flowering is available in a variety of colors including white, magenta, red, pink, and yellow, often with contrasting edges.

-- Single late – Also known as cottage tulip, this is one of the tallest varieties at 2 to 3 feet.
+- Single late – Also known as cottage tulip, this is one of the tallest varieties at 2 to 3 feet (61 cm. to 1 m.).
 The graceful blooms are oval or egg-shaped in pure, vibrant colors, often with contrasting edges.